Prompt Engineering Guide

 What is Prompt Mining?

 The key point here is that Prompt Mining isn’t about selecting the best template for any general task.
-Instead, it’s focused on improving how large language models (LLMs) retrieve factual knowledge.
+Instead, it’s focused on improving how Large Language Models (LLMs) retrieve factual knowledge.
 Essentially, it boosts accuracy by discovering the language patterns and templates the model has "learned" best during training.
 The goal is to find prompts that consistently trigger the model to predict correct factual information.

 A prompt template is a structured format for presenting questions or statements to the model, often with placeholders for customization.
 For example: